bcgov/ligo/README.rst

 * To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.

-* To create an **superuser account**, use this command:
+* To create an **superuser account**, (that allows for the management of users) use this command:

 .. code:: python

     python manage.py createsuperuser

-For convenience, you could keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.

 Database Migration
 ~~~~~~~~~~~~~~~~~~

-The data-linking-ui web application uses postgresql linkage database for managing datasets and linking projects.
+Ligo  uses PostgreSQL  for managing datasets and linking projects.
 To migrate the database, on the application root directory run:

 .. code:: python